RJKool/Food-Sales-Predictions/README.md

  11)  Item_Outlet_Sales

 Some attributes may be removed from the model because of their low or non-relevance to the prediction of the total sales of individual items.

+### Methods
+*  The Item_Identifier attribute was removed from the dataset because it has no relevance towards sales prediction.
+*  Outlet_Size value range was changed from Small, Medium, High, to Small, Medium, Large.